Oregon Scholarships

 August

-provides funding to help current or former foster care youth with postsecondary education and training.
+Oregon Chafee Education and Training Grant provides funding to help current or former foster care youth with postsecondary education and training.
 The grant awards up to a maximum of $5,000 to Oregon residents who are currently or have been in child welfare foster care for at least 6 months.
 The deadline for the Fall semester is August 1st.
 Other deadlines vary depending on the semester you are enrolling for.
-Click here for more information.
+More info here.

 September